Social media audit template: Free checklist + guide

 • Is there a better platform for one type of content to thrive on?

-• Do your customers exist on a platform that you’re not on yet?
+• Do your customers use a platform you're not on yet?

 6. Standardize channel ownership